VoltMusic/OB-SX-Programmer-and-Interface/README.md

 - Upload example SD card patch files

 Disclaimer:
-By using the code and PCB design files included in this repository, you take responsibility of any damage that may occur to your OB-SX.
+-By using the code and PCB design files included in this repository, you take responsibility of any damage that may occur to your OB-SX.
 I highly recommend using these materials as a starting point for you to add and improve upon, if you do not have a good understanding of electronics and (Arduino) programming I do not recommend this project.
 These designs are open-source and therefore can be used as you wish.

 Thank you